ARMmbed/mbed-os-example-pelion/README.md

   - **Option 1:** Allocating the firmware update candidate in internal memory

     **This is the preferred option whenever possible**.
 Make sure `ARM_UCP_FLASHIAP` is selected in `update-storage` in `mbed_app.json`.
 This area should be located at the end of the flash after the KVSTORE area.
 Specify the `storage-address`, `storage-size` and `storage-page` as required.
 The `application-details` option should point at the end of the bootloader area.
-An example of this configuration can be seen for the `NUCLEO_F429ZI` platform.
+An example of this configuration can be seen for the `NUCLEO_F429ZI` board.

         "mbed-cloud-client.update-storage"          : "ARM_UCP_FLASHIAP",
         "update-client.storage-address"             : "(MBED_CONF_STORAGE_TDB_INTERNAL_INTERNAL_BASE_ADDRESS+MBED_CONF_STORAGE_TDB_INTERNAL_INTERNAL_SIZE)",